Mexican grizzly bear: Description

 Known in the Opatas language as the pissini, the grizzly was one of the heaviest and largest mammals in Mexico.
 It reached a length up to 1.82 m and an average weight of 318 kg.
 Due to its silver fur, it was often named in Spanish as el oso plateado (the silvery bear).
 This bear was also described to have been of a dark color and only rarely with a reddish coat.

 The Mexican grizzly was smaller than the grizzlies in the United States and Canada.
 The general color was pale buffy yellow varying to grayish-white, grizzled from the darker color of the underfur.
 Specimens in worn pelage varied to yellowish-brown and reddish.
 The longest fur hairs were on the throat and the flanks.
 The belly was sparsely haired, lacking the thick underfur of the back and the flanks.

 Range and habitat

 The bear inhabited the northern territories of Mexico, in particular the temperate grasslands and mountainous pine forests.
 Its previous range reached from across Aridoamerica, from Arizona to New Mexico, Texas and Mexico.
-It seems unlikely that the bears would have hibernated although they may have spent some time in winter dens.
+It seems unlikely that the bears would have gone into torpor, although they may have spent some time in winter dens.